lindaperez/1_bk_Kickstarter-Analysis/README.md

 ## Overview of Project
 ### Purpose

 The project consist in analyze a dataset to generate insights.
-Based on a excel of Crowdfunding campaigns data with 4113 rows, determine the specific factors that influence the creation of a play campain with an estimated budget of $10.000.
+Based on a excel of Crowdfunding campaigns data with 4113 rows, determine the specific factors that influence the creation of a Play campain with an estimated budget of $10.000.
 Most specifically, generate sheets that serves as a tool to answer a variety of possible questions decisive to create a crowdfunding campaign.

 ## Analysis and Challenges

-Before have started developing a solution, it was important to think about possible questions, there were some questions that came up from the analysis of the project requirements and the raw data.
-Part of the challeging things were to understand the business, the requirements and how to get the solutions.
-For that I read the information several times, follow the Module guideline and wrote the question in a piece of paper:
+Before have started developing a solution, it was important to think about possible questions that should be answer.
+These questions came up during the analysis of the project, the requirements and the raw data:

-1. Is it benefitial to start a Play campaign, or it is detinated to fail because of its kind of category/subcategory?

-2. When is the best time to lauch the campaign.
+1. When is the best time to lauch the Play campaign.

-3. Is it an strategic decision to create a crowdfunding with that particular budget, should the budget be less or more?
+2. Is it an strategic decision to create a crowdfunding with that particular budget, should the budget be less or more?
 Are there any relationship between the goal and successful campaigns?

-From a previous analysis it was possible to conclude that the most successful campaigns were over the years the "Plays" campaigns.
-Then, sounded very acertive to launch a campaign about that subject.

-Now its time to answer the remain of the previous questions.
+3. Create the campaign in a different country may help funding the goal budget?

+4. How long would be the campaign?

+Part of the challeging things could be to understand the business, the requirements and how to get to the solutions without the module guidance.

 ### Analysis of Outcomes Based on Launch Date